TACC/CSC2018Institute/docs/day2/agave_files.md

 That command should have generated `<file>.key` and `<file>.pub` in the pwd.

-2. Add the public key to `/root/.ssh/authorized_keys`
+#### Add the public key to `/root/.ssh/authorized_keys`
+Open up the authorized_keys file in an editor and be sure to use the precise file contents, not those with carriage returns.

-3. Create a system.json file
+#### Create a system.json file
 Next, download the storage template file from the class github site:

 ```